Morville Priory

 Morville Priory was a small Benedictine monastery in Shropshire, England, a cell of Shrewsbury Abbey.

 Location

-Morville today is a hamlet on the road between Bridgnorth and Much Wenlock, with Morville Hall, owned by the National Trust, the most prominent feature.
-The priory occupied a site associated with the parish church, which today lies just to the east of the Morville Hall.
+Today, Morville is a hamlet on the road between Bridgnorth and Much Wenlock, with Morville Hall, owned by the National Trust, as the most prominent feature.
+The priory occupied a site associated with the parish church, which today lies just east of Morville Hall.
 In the Domesday Book, under the name 'Membrefelde, it was the caput or chief place of the Hundred of Alnodestreu, by the standards of the time a fairly large settlement of 22 or more households.
 Unlike Shrewsbury Abbey itself, which was in the Diocese of Coventry and Lichfield, Morville was and remains in the Diocese of Hereford.